m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.5.6 - Update to testing and support.
+There were no code changes.
+          Updated to add Ubuntu 25.10.
 * 8.5.5 - Bump version number to correct error in README.rst
 * 8.5.4 - Update to testing and support.
 There were no code changes.
           Numerous testing targets have been updated to their latest